microfluidica/electrolytes/README.md

 [![Docker image](https://img.shields.io/badge/docker%20image-microfluidica%2Felectrolytes-0085a0)](https://hub.docker.com/r/microfluidica/electrolytes/)

-**electrolytes** provides command-line and programatic access to a database of electrolytes and their properties.
+**electrolytes** provides command-line and programmatic access to a database of electrolytes and their properties.
 It includes 518 components by default (see [credits](#data-credits)).
 The package covers basic management of the database, including support for storing user-defined electrolytes.

 ## [_electroMicroTransport_](https://gitlab.com/santiagomarquezd/electroMicroTransport)